Shuttle/shuttle-esb/src/components/message-sender.md

 public IEnumerable<TransportMessage> Publish(object message)
 ```

-Creates and then dispatches a `TransportMessage` for each uri returned by the registered `ISubscriptionManager` instance.
+Creates and then dispatches a `TransportMessage` for each uri returned by the registered `ISubscriptionService` instance.
 The newly instantiated `TransportMessage` collection returned with one message for each of relevant `RecipientInboxWorkQueueUri` subscription Uris.

 ``` c#
 public IEnumerable<TransportMessage> Publish(object message, Action<TransportMessageConfigurator> configure)
 ```

-Creates and then dispatches a `TransportMessage` for each uri returned by the registered `ISubscriptionManager` instance.
+Creates and then dispatches a `TransportMessage` for each uri returned by the registered `ISubscriptionService` instance.
 There should be very few instances where this method will be required.
 The newly instantiated `TransportMessage` collection returned with one message for each of relevant `RecipientInboxWorkQueueUri` subscription Uris.